4337Mafia/project-directory/README.md

-# 4337 Content Ideas
+# 4337 Projects and Content
-A place for community members to share ideas on content marketing initiatives around the 4337 standard
+A place for community members building in the space to share their projects, content, and ideas